29-Year-Old Linebacker – Free Agent

 Donald Butler Contract Information:

-Signed a multi-year extension with the Chargers in February of 2014.
+Signed a contract with the Dolphins in September of 2016.

 To instantly reveal our fantasy analysis of every player – including Donald Butler – simply subscribe now.